Construction Cost Crisis Australia | Impact & Solutions

 Management Accountant, Costs Accountant and Business Adviser

-25 years working inside and alongside construction businesses at every scale.
+25+ years working inside and alongside construction businesses at every scale.
 Shannon provides management accounting, cost accounting, fractional CFO services, commercial advisory, cash flow modelling, project profitability analysis, pricing strategy, WIP reporting, operational advisory and business advisory across the full scope of a construction business.

 Frequently Asked Questions: Construction Cost Crisis Australia

 Yes.
-Construction costs Brisbane and Queensland face all the same national pressures, plus specific local factors including skills shortages in the Queensland labour market, logistics costs for materials in regional Queensland, and growing labour demand from infrastructure work including Brisbane 2032 Olympic preparations.
+Construction costs in Brisbane and Queensland face all the same national pressures, plus specific local factors including skills shortages in the Queensland labour market, logistics costs for materials in regional Queensland, and growing labour demand from infrastructure work including Brisbane 2032 Olympic preparations.
 Queensland construction businesses on fixed-price contracts face the same input cost pressures as businesses nationally, but the local market adds its own layer of difficulty on top of cost increases that are already significant.

 Fixed-price does not mean no options.
-Your contract may contain variation entitlements, escalation provisions or force majeure clauses.
+Your contract may contain variation entitlements, escalation provisions or Force Majeure clauses.
 Commercial paths include negotiated variation and documented change requests.
 Fixed-price contracts and cost increases explains these options.
 A Standalone Contract Audit gives you written advice on your specific contracts.

 Notice time bars in Australian construction contracts run from 2 Business Days to 14 Business Days from the triggering event.
 They vary by contract type.
-Missing a notice deadline or giving a defective notice kills an otherwise valid claim regardless of its merits.
+Missing a notice deadline or giving a defective notice extinguishes an otherwise valid claim regardless of its merits.
 Notice obligations for cost claims sets out what each of the main Australian contract standards requires.

 Start before making any big decisions.
 Review what your contracts allow you to recover.
 Understand your cash flow and cost-to-complete across every live project.
 Work out which notice obligations are still open.
 Our 8-Step Action Plan works through all of this in order.
 If you need advice now, a Strategy Session at $750 + GST gives you 60 minutes with Rachelle or Shannon directly.